PhilaMaster/escapeX/README.md

 ## Level Design & Structure

-The levels are generated using character matrices (implemented as lists of strings), such as the following example:
+The levels are generated using character matrices, such as the following example:
 <pre>
 livello = [  # 2
     "WWWWWWWWWWWWWWWWWW",